a2-4am/4cade/README.md

 [`4cade.a`](https://github.com/a2-4am/4cade/blob/master/src/4cade.a) is the main assembler target.
 It builds the launcher itself.
 Launcher code is split into code that can be run once from main memory then discarded, and code which is relocated to the language card and persists throughout the lifetime of the launcher.
 As the language card is only 16KB and will also need to store some persistent data structures, memory is precious and tightly managed.

 [`4cade.init.a`](https://github.com/a2-4am/4cade/blob/master/src/4cade.init.a) contains the code that is run once at program startup.
 First, we do some hardware detection, like how much memory you have, whether you have a joystick, and whether you have a IIgs.
-Then we relocate selected code to the language card. [`constants.a`](https://github.com/a2-4am/4cade/blob/master/src/constants.a) has a rough map of what ends up where, within the language card and its overlapping memory regions.
-Then we load and parse the global preferences file ([`PREFS.CONF`](https://github.com/a2-4am/4cade/blob/master/res/prefs.conf)) and master game list ([`GAMES.CONF`](https://github.com/a2-4am/4cade/blob/master/res/games.conf)) and store the results in the language card.
+Then we relocate selected code to the language card and load the appropriate search index.
+(For example, if you do not have a joystick, games that require a joystick will not appear in search results.) [`constants.a`](https://github.com/a2-4am/4cade/blob/master/src/constants.a) has a rough map of what ends up where, within the language card and its overlapping memory regions.
+Then we load and parse the global preferences file ([`PREFS.CONF`](https://github.com/a2-4am/4cade/blob/master/res/prefs.conf)) and store the results in the language card.
 Finally, we jump to the main entry point (`Reenter`).
 The launcher is initialized; anything left in main memory is discarded.

 ## Search mode